zhouhaibing089/blog/content/posts/why-not-text-busy.md

 While the story when being told, seems to be straightforward, there were a lot of trials and errors.
-It literally took me several days to figure out all the functions to trace, however it was als a great relief / joy when everything was connected in the end.
+It literally took me several days to figure out all the functions to trace, however it was also a great relief / joy when everything was connected in the end.
 Thanks for reading!

 > You can also use the exact same bpftrace script to understand why ubuntu 22.04